 Victorian Charm at the Queen Anne Inn, Annapolis Royal, Nova Scotia

 Built as a wedding gift from a wealthy merchant to his son in the mid-19th century, the Victorian mansion that has become the Queen Anne Inn has retained its romantic charms for well over a century.
 In 1989, after a spotty history with various owners and even a stint as a boys school, the inn was immaculately restored to replicate its original style and design, which includes high ceilings, heavy moldings, a grand central staircase and generous use of mahogany, oak and ash throughout.

 Afternoon tea in the back garden.

 Local lobsters and scallops with a chilled chardonnay.

 Riverside Romance at Manoir Richelieu, La Malbaie, Quebec

-Like the Banff Springs Hotel, Manoir Richelieu is one of several Fairmont hotels in Canada that was erected along the Canadian Railway route in the 1800s to provide luxurious accommodation to travellers.
-Perched on a cliff above the St. Lawrence River on sprawling grounds, the hotel boasts a 27-hole golf course, casino, three pools and many on-site activities.
+Like the Banff Springs Hotel, Manoir Richelieu is one of several Fairmont hotels in Canada that was erected along the Canadian Railway route in the 1800s to provide luxurious accommodation to travelers.
+Perched on a cliff above the St. Lawrence River on sprawling grounds, the hotel boasts a 27-hole golf course, casino, three pools, and many on-site activities.